 Target Discretionary Expenses and Start Cutting Them Down

-If you have accurately identified and listed all your expenses the ultimate goal would be to have your income and expense columns to be equal, which means all of your income is accounted for and directed for a specific expenses.
+If you have accurately identified and listed all your expenses the ultimate goal would be to have your income and expense columns to be equal, which means all of your income is accounted for and directed for a specific expense.

 If you’re spending more than you’re bringing in, then you need to start with discretionary expenses to find areas to cut.
 With discretionary expenses, it should be easy to trim some money in a few areas to bring your expenses closer to your income.